MrSinho/shthreads/README.md

 # shthreads

-Simple cross platform C multithreading library using the win32 API and POSIX.
+Simnple threading library using the win32 api.
+To do: linux threading with POSIX.

 ### Features
 * Create threads with the same code for every platform;